Jersey (St Helier) - Poole

 Yes, you can travel as a foot passenger on the Jersey (St Helier) to Poole ferry.

-Unfortunately, pets are not allowed on the ferry from Jersey (St Helier) to Poole.
-However, there are plenty of alternative ferry routes that do allow you to travel with your furry friends.
+Unfortunately pets are not allowed on the ferry from Jersey (St Helier) to Poole.

 It all depends on the size of the ship but disembarking the ferry can take around 15-45 minutes.

-If you're getting the Jersey (St Helier) to Poole ferry with luggage, then there are certain restrictions that may apply.
+If you're taking luggage on board the Jersey (St Helier) to Poole ferry, then there are certain restrictions that may apply.
 The amount of luggage you can take on the Jersey (St Helier) to Poole ferry depends on the ferry company you are travelling with.

 There are a wide range of facilities available on board the ferry between Jersey (St Helier) and Poole.
 These include cafes, restaurants, bars and gift shops.
 Bear in mind that each ship’s facilities will vary.